Nigel Groome Studentship: AI-Enhanced Battery State of Health Estimation Using Ring Probabilistic Logic Neural Networks

 Additional details

-The studentship requires you to undertake the equivalent of up to 6 hrs of teaching per week on average, during semester time, and to include preparation and marking (but no more than 20 hrs per week), and to participate in a teaching skills course without further remuneration.
+The studentship requires you to undertake the equivalent of up to 6 hrs of teaching per week on average, during semester time, and to include preparation and marking (but no more than 20 hrs per week), and to participate in a teaching skills course.
+Teaching, preparation and skills courses would all be without further remuneration.

 How to apply